 Our second, comment-based approach is based on the intuition that opinionated blog posts are more likely to attract discussion.
 When a post contains an explicit point of view on a topic, readers are more likely to comment (either by agreeing or by expressing their own opinion on the topic).
 Using this idea, we estimate document priors as follows:

-(3) $$p(d) = \log(N{comments,d}),$$
+(2) $$p(d) = \log(N{comments,d}),$$

-where $N{comments,d}$ is the number of comments We use regular expressions like in document d. \d+ (comment | response) on the blog posts to identify the number of comments.
+where $N{comments,d}$ is the number of comments in document d.

 2.4 Polarity